Best credit cards for empty nesters

 Wells Fargo Reflect® Card: Best for paying down debt

 Why we picked it: For empty nesters taking on renovations or trying to recover from debt accrued from putting kids through college, the Wells Fargo Reflect® Card comes with one of the longest introductory APR offers available.
-This no annual fee card offers 18 months of 0 percent intro APR on purchases and qualifying balance transfers from account opening (then 17.24 percent to 29.24 percent variable APR).
-You can get up to an up to three-month extension of the intro offer by making monthly on-time minimum payments during the intro period.
+This no annual fee card offers 0% intro APR for 21 months from account opening on purchases and qualifying balance transfers.
+17.99% to 29.99% variable APR thereafter; balance transfers made within 120 days qualify for the intro rate, BT fee of 5%, min $5.

 - No annual fee